-If you’ve ever tried to cram a large pram into a car boot or stash a pushchair on a plane, you’ll appreciate the importance of one of the best lightweight strollers.
+You’ll appreciate the importance of one of the best travel strollers, if you’ve ever tried to cram a large pram into a car boot or stash a pushchair on a plane.
 Your child may only be in a pushchair for a few short years, but if you have one that’s heavy and cumbersome, it can feel like an eternity.

 Lightweight buggies come into their own for trips around town (when your child decides to walk you can push them one-handed), for journeys on public transport and of course, on holiday… especially if you’re flying or hiring a small car.